Skip to content

 Key options in the Pre-Calc Questions dialog box include:

-• Remote Point: Automatically filled with the first node having a K-Factor or flow, but can be changed.
+• Remote Point: Automatically filled with the first node having a K-Factor or flow, it can be edited.

 • Source Point: The node connected to the water supply, listed in the Edit Water Supplies dialog box.

 • Auto Adjust Fittings Lengths: Automatically adjusts fitting equivalent lengths for non-Schedule 40 pipe per NFPA 13.
-Adjustments for C-Factors other than 120 are always performed.
+Adjustments for C-Factors other than 120 are also performed.

-• Auto Peak Grid Calculation: For grids only, moves the remote area and calculates on both sides to verify the most demanding area.
-Requires entering an Auto Peak Distance.
+• Auto Peak Grid Calculation: For grids only, this theoretically moves the remote area along the grid line and calculates on both sides of the remote area to find the most demanding one.
+Requires entering Left and Right length markers in the calc input plus a Peak Distance below.

-• Auto Change Peak Lengths: If checked, adjusts pipe lengths in the System Piping tab if Auto Peaking finds a more demanding area.
-If not checked, lengths aren't adjusted.
-Auto Peaking results appear in the Calculation Summary report regardless.
+• Auto Change Peak Lengths: If checked, it will adjust the lengths designated with the L & R markers to match the most demanding area.
+If unchecked, The L & R lengths aren't adjusted though the Auto Peaking results will appear in the Calculation Summary report.

-• Perform Source Calc: Performs a supply calculation based on available water supply.
-If unchecked, performs a demand calculation with the most remote head at minimum flow/pressure.
+• Perform Source Calc: Performs a supply calculation based on available water supply versus the density of the remote area.
+It will increase the density of the remote area until a safety margin of 0 is achieved, it will then report the maximum density possible with the given water supply.
+If unchecked, it performs a standard calculation with the most remote sprinkler's minimum flow/pressure requirement.

-• Use Darcy Weisbach Formula: Calculates using the Darcy Weisbach method (requires Fluid Density and Dynamic Viscosity).
-Hazen Williams formula is used if unchecked.
-Darcy Weisbach is for specialized systems specifically requiring it.
+• Use Darcy Weisbach Formula: Calculates using the Darcy-Weisbach formula (requires Fluid Density and Dynamic Viscosity).
+The Hazen-Williams formula is used if unchecked.
+Darcy-Weisbach is for specialized systems which do not use pure water, for example anti-freeze loops.

 Calculate 4

-Error checking utilities are included.
+Error checking utilities are included when some errors are encountered.
 Pressing the Error Check button helps find mistakes.
 Detected errors appear in the Error Display dialog box.
 You can highlight an error and press Explain This to Me for a description or Show Me Where to go to the error in the data (the line turns yellow).

 Calculate 6

-After calculation completion, a dialog box shows system demand and system pressure.
-A green dot and safety cushion message appear if demand is under supply.
-A red dot and deficit message appear if demand exceeds supply.
+After completion of the calculation, a dialog box shows system demand and system pressure.
+A green dot and the safety margin appear if demand is under supply.
+A red dot and its deficit appear if demand exceeds supply.

 Calculate 7